Edleron/McQuiz/README.md

-# README #
+# README

-## Mc Quiz GAME
+## MC QUIZ GAME

 This README is a guide representing Unity worksheets and sample code.
+This game is the seconds prototype clone game of edleron.
+I would like to thank game dev tv for their efforts.

 ## What is this repository for?

 * Quick summary
 * Days of code